ntshvicky/video_calling_app/README.md

 2. Normal multiple people meeting video call
 => run code using python3 m2m.py
-The code releted files are in m2m.py backend and m2m.html frontend in template directory
+The code releted files are in m2m.py backend and m2m_1.html & m2m_2.html frontend in template directory

+3. Approval based multiple people meeting video call => run code using python3 a2a.py
+The code releted files are in a2a.py backend and a2a_1.html & a2a_2.html frontend in template directory

 ## How to setup
 step 1.  create python virtual environment